 What are the materials you need to make this bag

 - Fabric – beautiful fabric you have lying around leftover from this wrap skirt project or that kimono jacket project.
-You can choose to make the outer bag and the pockets with the same material or different.
-I made this bag with about half meter cloth.
+You can make the outer bag and the pockets with the same material or differently.
+I made this bag with about half a meter of cloth.

 - Interfacing ( 4 small pieces would do for the buttonholes)

 - Silk cord or fabric tube ( Make your own fabric tubes using this tutorial to match your project fabric)